It goes without saying that moving is not fun.

 Be extra diligent with ratchet straps and rope.
 When you tie the rope under the car, make sure that you’re not putting it near any vehicle parts that can either get too hot or cut through the rope.
 Hot metal can get hot and burn through or compromise the strap and sharp edges could just as easily cut through.

 If you’re transporting a mattress without the help of professionals, make sure you have a partner to help out.
-Fortunately, mattresses aren’t terribly heavy; it’s their size and bulk that makes them awkward to move (see The Ultimate Mattress Size Chart and Bed Dimensions Guide).
+Fortunately, mattresses aren’t terribly heavy; it’s their size and bulk that makes them awkward to move.
 Remember, your bed was an investment.
 Treat it carefully, use protective layering and tie it securely, regardless of the vehicle you’re using.

 And most importantly, enjoy your first night in your new home!